-Toxic air pollutants (also known as hazardous air pollutants (HAPs)), are chemical compounds that are known or suspected carcinogens and or mutagens.
+Toxic air pollutants (also known as hazardous air pollutants (HAPs), are chemical compounds that are known or suspected carcinogens and or mutagens.
 Emission of toxic pollutants into the ambient air present a serious threat to public health and the environment.
 Prolonged exposure to air toxics pollutants at ample ambient air concentrations can result in cancer, as well as immunological, neurological, respiratory and reproductive problems.
-Deposition of air toxics into the soil, lakes and streams affect the ecological systems and eventually human health due to consumption of contaminated food.
-Accidental releases of air toxics into the ambient air and in substantially potent quantities can be an immediate threat to human health.
+Deposition of air toxics into soil, lakes, and streams affect the ecological systems and eventually human health due to consumption of contaminated food.
+Accidental releases of air toxics into the ambient air in substantially potent quantities can be an immediate threat to human health.

-Toxic air pollutants may consist of particulate matter, gases absorbed into particles (diesel emissions, metals , etc.), and Volatile Organic Compounds (VOC's) vapors from fuels.
+Toxic air pollutants may consist of particulate matter, gases absorbed into particles (diesel emissions, metals , etc.), and Volatile Organic Compounds (VOC) vapors from fuels.
 Toxic air pollutants are emitted by natural events (forest fires, volcanoes) as well as from industrial and mobile sources.
-Many household items are also major contributors to air toxics in the ambient air, including paints, cleaning products, pesticides and plastic foam products.
+Many household items are also major contributors to air toxics in the ambient air, including paints, cleaning products, pesticides, and plastic foam products.

 Many toxic compounds have well established carcinogenic thresholds, and are regulated by industry specific standards promulgated under the Clean Air Act Amendment (CAAA) of 1990.

 However, these standards only apply to large industrial sources and do not address the vast number of small industry sources and mobile sources which also contribute substantially to air toxic emissions.